w-mcilhagga/generators.js/README.md

 Recall

 * An **iterable** is an object that can be iterated over.
 If `X` is an iterable, it can appear in a for-of loop as `for (let x of X) {}` and in spread syntax, e.g. `[...X]`.
-Javascript requires iterables to have a `Symbol.iterator` method which returns an iterator object.
+Javascript requires iterables to have a `Symbol.iterator` method which returns an iterator object when it is called.
+Iteratables can be iterated over many times if they return different iterator objects each time the `Symbol.iterator` method is called.
 * An **iterator** is the object that actually visits the elements of an iterable.
-An iterator must have a `next()` methodwhich is called repeatedly to obtain the next element in the iteration.
+An iterator must have a `next()` method which is called repeatedly to obtain the next element in the iteration.
+Iterators are typically single-use: once finished, they can do nothing.
 * A **generator** is a function-like syntax for creating an object which is both an iterable and an iterator.
-That is, the `Symbol.iterator` returns itself.
+That is, the `Symbol.iterator` method returns the generator itself.
+Generators, like most iterators, are single use.

 For further details, see [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators)